pascallaliberte/sharpen.page/index.md

 You got there by doing the right thing. **You listened to your customers** and built what they asked for.
 But despite building the stuff people asked, buyers aren't buying like they used to.

-You're getting churn.
-More churn than normal. **A sustained wave of cancellations**, and it's not just because of a market slowdown.
+You're getting churn. **More churn than normal.** A sustained wave of cancellations, and it's not just because of a market slowdown.
 Something needs to change _fast_.

 You were going to overhaul your product.
 Change your whole vision, risk it all.
-But **you decided instead to dig deeper into the minds of your customers**.
+But you decided instead to **dig deeper into the minds of your customers**.
 That's why you're here: to slow down and to do things right.

 ## _Maybe it's that_ <mark>Your landing page and your product positioning</mark> aren't working…